Who doesn’t love a generous spoonful of peanut butter?

 I completed a sixth trial.
 That trial confirmed the previous version was the best.

 I’m sure you’re ready for the recipe.
+Here it is!

 This nut butter alternative recipe is your new best friend.
 You can enjoy spoonful after spoonful of this slightly sweet and somewhat nutty spread without feeling guilty.